wdtio/wdt-recipes/recipes/time_machine.md

 ### Setting everything up

-1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already.
+1. [Sign up](https://wdt.io/signup) on WDT.io if you haven't already
-2. [Create](inbound_timer.html) a new inbound timer "TimeMachine", every 1 hour, tolerance of 4 minutes.
+2. [Create](inbound_timer.html) a new inbound timer "TimeMachine", every 1 hour, tolerance of 4 minutes
-3. Copy the URL of this new timer.
+3. Copy the URL of this new timer
 4. Use `crontab -e` to add a new cronjob (if you needed `sudo` to run `tmutil` above, use `sudo crontab -e` to create a cronjob for root):

 ```